List of other study guides

 Why do you think Okonkwo kills himself?
 What is your reaction to the final paragraph of the book?
 Analyze it.

 Achebe went on to write two sequels to Things Fall Apart featuring descendants of Okonkwo.
 In The Arrow of God (1964) he further explores the failure of the British to understand traditional beliefs and values, and in No Longer at Ease (1967) he shows how postcolonial Nigeria became corrupted by a government which was not the organic creation of its people, but an alien structure imposed upon them.
-He has also published several other novels, a volume of short stories, and many poems and essays, and currently teaches at Bard College in New York.
+He has also published several other novels, a volume of short stories, and many poems and essays.
 Like many Nigerian authors, he was an exile from his homeland where a military dictatorship was in power until he was able to return for a brief visit in 1998.
 Chinua Achebe died i 2014.

 Notes by Paul Brians, Department of English, Washington State University, Pullman 99164-5020.